 Looking out for you

-If someone’s gambling is affecting you emotionally, financially, or in any other way, there’s help and support available for you.
+To be able to support someone you care about, you have to take care of yourself too.
+If someone’s gambling is affecting you in any way, there’s help and support available for you.

 How are you feeling?

 If you’re worried about someone’s gambling, you might be experiencing other difficult emotions.
 For example, you might be feeling angry, hurt or betrayed if they’ve lied to you or tried to hide their gambling from you.
 It might feel like it’s wrong to have these thoughts, but it is completely normal, so try not to give yourself a hard time about it.

 However you’re feeling, it’s important to not blame yourself or the other person.
 Gambling is an addictive behaviour, and gambling disorder is a recognised medical issue that can develop because of a number of reasons.
 You can find out more about gambling behaviour here.
 There are many ways you can help someone who gambles, but remember, it’s not your job to fix it.
 There are many support services available to help a gambler, and if you feel like you’re struggling, there’s help and support for you too.

 You don’t have to be alone with your emotions.
 Make sure you talk to someone who you trust about what you’re going through, such as a close friend or family member.
 Getting things off your chest can make a big difference, and other people may help you to see things from a different perspective.
 If you’re struggling with your mental health, make sure you book an appointment with your GP.
 They’ll be able to help you find support and treatment that’s right for you.